milonmaze/privacy-terms-observatory/www.researchgate.net/unsolicited-ideas-policy.md

 www.researchgate.net
-Checking if the site connection is secure www.researchgate.net needs to review the security of your connection before proceeding.
+Verifying you are human.
+This may take a few seconds. www.researchgate.net needs to review the security of your connection before proceeding.
-Did you know some signs of bot malware on your computer are computer crashes, slow internet, and a slow computer?
-Why am I seeing this page?
-Ray ID: 75a95133f90cce70
+Ray ID: 8ad7206649a396c5
 Performance & security by Cloudflare